romainVala/torchQC/segmentation/README.md

 will be printed in the console.

-The `--safe_mode` argument's default value is `False`, if `True`, the user is asked if he wants to proceed before overwritting an existing configuration file in the results directory.
+The `--safe_mode` argument's default value is `False`, if `True`, the user is asked if he wants to proceed before overwriting an existing configuration file in the results directory.

 The `--viz` argument is only used when `--mode` is `"visualization"`.
 Values ranging from 0 to 5 are accepted.
 Default value is `0`.